 While weevils typically feed on wheat, pasta, and cereal, they may find their way into your home through packaged dog food.
 Unfortunately for homeowners, these pests usually can’t be prevented with cleanliness, as their larvae lives inside grains of rice or yes, even bits of dog food.
 These pests require humid environments to survive, so homeowners living in coastal areas should be more wary of weevils living in the kibble they buy at the store.

 The only way to ensure pests don’t get into your pet’s food is to make sure it’s stored properly.
 Rolled up bags or cardboard boxes are easily infiltrated by hungry bugs.
 Even sealed, unopened bags of food are not safe from beetles and moths.
 As soon as you get a new bag of pet food, transfer it to an airtight plastic container and seal it with a heavy-duty lid.

 You can also prevent bugs from finding leftover dog food by establishing a set feeding schedule for your pet.
 Feed them at the same time every day, and once they’re done, rinse the empty food bowl and sweep up any stray pieces.
 It may seem like overkill, but it beats the alternative of trying to rid your home of an insect infestation.

 An infestation in your pet’s food can pose health risks and be a downright nuisance.
-The best way to protect your furry friends is to stay educated on the appearance and behavior of these annoying pests and keep all dry dog and cat food properly sealed.
+The best way to protect your home is to stay educated on the appearance and behavior of these annoying pests and keep all dry dog and cat food properly sealed.
 If your animal’s kibble has become privy to an infestation, don’t wait any longer.
-Give your local Aptive Environmental pest control team a call to schedule a pet-friendly bug extermination.
+Give your local Aptive Environmental pest control team a call to schedule a bug extermination.